Frequently Asked Questions

 Can I go on a campus tour and see the Halls of Residence during the day?

-Yes, student-led bus tours will take you around Bangor and into our main accommodation site at Ffriddoedd Village.
+Yes, student-led bus tours will take you around Bangor and into our main accommodation site at Ffriddoedd Village and St Mary's Village.
 The tours leave from opposite the Main University Building (51 on the location map) at regular intervals from 11am with the last tour at 4.30pm.
 Each tours lasts approximately 45 minutes.
 Please note that these tours get busy, and although we have 5 buses on a continuous loop throughout the day, tours are particularly busy over the lunchtime period and you may have to queue for up to 30 minutes.

 What else will be happening during the day?